UNT-PHYS-3X10-Template/Exam_2/README.md

-# Exam 1 Take-Home Project
+# Exam 2 Take-Home Project

-In this project you will implement a code to simulate the motion of non-interacting particles inside a box.
+In this project you will implement a code to simulate the motion of objects interacting via gravitational forces.
-We will discretize time into small time interval (timestep) and will update the position and velocity of each particle according to simple physical laws.
-We will use the animate module of matplotlib to visualize the particles during their motions.

-The project is organized into four tasks.
-Although each following task can be implemented as a modification of the same starting code, in order to simplify and guide your work four different python files have been created in this repository.
-The files contain comments with more details on the specific tasks that are required by this project.
+You will use the Velocity Verlet algorithm that was developed in class to integrate the equation of motion for the components of the system.

+The project is organized into five tasks, but this project will require to develop a single program.

 TASKS:
-1. Starting from the task1.py program, implement a function to move a particle inside a one-dimensional box.
-The particle follows a uniform velocity motion along the x axis.
-The particle has no interactions with other objects, but it can undergo elastic collisions with the sides of the box.
-2. Starting from the task2.py program, and the developments in the previous task, extend the program to account for a variable number of particles.
-Initialize the positions and velocities of the particles using random numbers.
-3. Starting from the task3.py program, and the developments in the previous two tasks, extend the program to model non-interacting particles in two dimensions.
-Initialize the positions and velocities in the two directions using random numbers.
-4. Starting from the task4.py program, and the developments in the previous three tasks, modify the program to implement a random-walk motion for the particles: at each timestep the particle moves according to a uniform velocity motion, but after the move the velocity is changed randomly.
+1. Implement the expression for the gravitational force and gravitational potential energy
+2. Initialilze the system properties to generate a closed orbit similar to the one of the Eart around the Sun
+3. Plot the values of the energies (potential, kinetic, total) as a function of time
+4. Determine a value of the timestep that allows to have a proper dynamics

 OPTIONAL TASKS:
-1. Modify the boundary conditions from hard reflective walls to periodic boundary conditions.
+1. Visualize the trajectory of the system with an animation, either using the animation module of matplotlyb or Vpython.
+2. Include the motion of the Moon.